Characters of the Marvel Cinematic Universe: A–L: Sara Grey

+Grills

+Grills (portrayed by Clayton English) is a firefighter with the Fire Department of the City of New York (FDNY) and a practitioner of live action role-playing games (LARP).
+He is recruited by Kate Bishop to assist her and Clint Barton in their fight against the Tracksuit Mafia.

+As of 2026, the character has appeared in one project: the Disney+ series Hawkeye.

 Ben Grimm / The Thing

 Benjamin "Ben" Grimm (portrayed by Ebon Moss-Bachrach), also known as The Thing, is a member of the Fantastic Four and a former astronaut whose skin has been transformed into a layer of orange rock, granting him superhuman strength and durability.

-As of 2025, the character has appeared in two projects: the comic book Fantastic Four: First Steps; and the film The Fantastic Four: First Steps.
-He will return in the films Avengers: Doomsday and Avengers: Secret Wars (2027).
+As of 2026, the character has appeared in three projects: the one-shot comics Fantastic Four: First Steps and Fantastic Four: First Foes; and the film The Fantastic Four: First Steps.
+He will return in the one-shot comic Fantastic Four: First Foes – Dragon Man (2026) and the films Avengers: Doomsday and Avengers: Secret Wars.
+Moss-Bachrach previously portrayed David Lieberman / Micro in the Marvel Television series The Punisher.

 H

 Justin Hammer

 Justin Hammer (portrayed by Sam Rockwell) is a weapons manufacturer and rival of Tony Stark.
 After noticing Ivan Vanko's use of an arc reactor-based weapon, he breaks Vanko out of jail and uses him for making weapons, including turning James Rhodes's armor into War Machine.

-As of 2025, the character has appeared in two projects: the film Iron Man 2; and the Marvel One-Shot All Hail the King (2014).
+As of 2026, the character has appeared in two projects: the film Iron Man 2; and the Marvel One-Shot All Hail the King (2014).
 An alternate universe variant of Hammer appeared in one project: the Disney+ animated series What If...?.

 Maya Hansen

 Maya Hansen (portrayed by Rebecca Hall) is a scientist and a developer of the Extremis virus.
 She then works for Aldrich Killian who uses the virus as a weapon.
 She is later killed by him after she turns on him and has a change of heart.

-As of 2025, the character has appeared in one project: the film Iron Man 3.
+As of 2026, the character has appeared in one project: the film Iron Man 3.

 Evanora Harkness

 Evanora Harkness (portrayed by Kate Forbes) is the witch leader of the Salemites and the mother of Agatha Harkness.
 In 1693, she holds a trial for her daughter in Salem, Massachusetts for practicing dark magic.
 Her powers are absorbed by Agatha, who kills her and the rest of her coven.
 In 2026, during the third trial on the Witches' Road, Evanora's ghost is summoned by Agatha's coven.
 Evanora possesses her daughter, but is banished by Alice Wu-Gulliver's magic.

-As of 2025, the character has appeared in two projects: the Disney+ series WandaVision and Agatha All Along.
+As of 2026, the character has appeared in two projects: the Disney+ series WandaVision and Agatha All Along.